dac514/sux0r/trunk/sux0r2/includes/symbionts/htmLawed/htmLawed_README.txt

 -- 2.5  Some security risks to keep in mind ------------------------o

-  When setting the parameters/arguments (like those to allow certain HTML elements) for use with htmLawed, potentially `dangerous` code may get through.
+  When setting the parameters/arguments (like those to allow certain HTML elements) for use with htmLawed, one should bear in mind that the setting may let through potentially `dangerous` HTML code.
 (This may not be a problem if the authors are trusted.)

   For example, following increase security risks:

   *  Allowing 'script', 'applet', 'embed', 'iframe' or 'object' elements, or certain of their attributes like 'allowscriptaccess'

   *  Allowing HTML comments (some Internet Explorer versions are vulnerable with, e.g., '<!--[if gte IE 4]><script>alert("xss");</script><![endif]-->'

+  *  Allowing dynamic CSS expressions (a feature of the IE browser)

   `Unsafe` HTML can be removed by setting '$config' appropriately.
 E.g., '$config["elements"] = "* -script"' (section:- #3.3), '$config["safe"] = 1' (section:- #3.6), etc.